 Unbalanced or poorly functioning hormones are an often overlooked cause of unwanted weight gain.
 The hormones involved include cortisol, thyroid, DHEA, aldosterone, growth hormone, progesterone, testosterone, and estrogen.

-In this article, which is the seventh in my ongoing series about effective weight loss strategies, I will discuss which hormones you should have checked and managed by a physician experienced in natural hormone balancing if you have found it difficult to manage your weight.
-(You can find links to my other articles in this series below.)
+In this article, I will discuss which hormones you should have checked and managed by a physician experienced in natural hormone balancing if you have found it difficult to manage your weight.

 Excess hormones promote weight gain